RaymondLoranger/gen_server_proxy/README.md

 # GenServer Proxy

-Invokes `call`, `cast` or `stop` in `GenServer` with a registered server name.
+Invokes the following functions for a server registered with a server ID:

+- `GenServer.call/3`
+- `GenServer.cast/2`
+- `GenServer.stop/3`

-Will wait a bit if the server name is not yet registered on restarts.
+Will wait a bit if the server is not yet registered on restarts.

 ## Installation